barrettab/DSND_Capstone_Sparkify/README.md

 **Background**

-This project is all about using Apache Spark and how you can use to to handle big data to create a model that will predict customer churn for a fictional music streaming company created by Udacity called "Sparkify".
-Churn is another way to saying a customer cancellation.
+This project is part of the Udacity DSND program where we got exposure to the tools used to work with “Big Data”.
+This project was very interesting as it focused on something that business all around the globe evaluate and try to reduce as much as possible.
+I am of course talking about churn.
+Churn, or customer churn is also known as customer turnover or customer attrition; it is essentially the loss of a customer or client.

-The goal of this is in the real world would be to use this to
+The data used in this project was the smaller subset of the original 12GB file which was approximately 128MB.
+The reason we are using the smaller dataset is so we can run this locally as the larger file would be far to large for most desktop computers to handle.

 **Requirements**
 - Anaconda (Not required by recomended)